BetterThanTomorrow/calva/README.md

 Connect by letting Calva start your project (_a.k.a. **Jack-in**_).

-1. Open your project in VS Code and then open a Clojure file.
+1. Open your project in VS Code.
 1. Issue the command **Start a REPL project and connect**: `ctrl+alt+c ctrl+alt+j`.
 1. Answer the quick-pick prompts telling Calva about project types and what profiles to start.